complyue/hadui/README.md

 [Install Nix](https://github.com/complyue/hadui/wiki/InstallNix) if not already.

-There're 3 types of Hadui project you can choose freely to start with, each with a scaffold template ready.
+There're 3 flavors of Hadui project you can choose freely to start with, each with a scaffold template ready.
 To setup an interactive Haskell project with web UI: